Seven Mistakes Therapy Clients Make

 I realize this is an incomplete list.
 A few other obvious self-imposed obstacles include sex with the therapist (a definite no-no), the infamous “yes, but” dismissive tool, the silence/wall-of-words communication barrier, and the self-explanatory “be late/cut back sessions” maneuvers.
 And I’m certain many others are out there, perhaps you will share in the comments section.

-If you want to get the most out of your therapy, do the opposite of the points listed above: choose your therapist carefully, ask questions, be honest, talk about it first, be direct, integrate therapy into your life, and plan on having a satisfying goodbye.
+If you want to get the most out of your therapy, do the opposite of the points listed above: Choose your therapist carefully, ask questions, be honest, talk about it first, be direct, integrate therapy into your life, and plan on having a satisfying goodbye.
 That doesn't guarantee success, but it’s a good start.
-Read the 21 Tips for more ideas.